Otabek0111/Yourdailycalendar/README.md

 Select your preferred diet from the provided options (e.g., Gluten-Free, Ketogenic, Vegan, etc.).
 The dashboard will display dietary preferences.

-Workouts per Week:

-Choose the number of workouts you aim to achieve each week from the dropdown menu.
-Options range from 1 to 7 workouts, accommodating various fitness goals and schedules.

 Weather Forecast:

 You can choose to display real-time weather forecasts by checking the "Weather Forecast" checkbox.